camptocamp/c2cgeoportal/doc/integrator/create_application.rst

     (c2cgeoportal) $ paster create --template=c2cgeoportal_update

-Enter the same projet name and SRID as before.
+Enter the same project name and SRID as before.
 And again, ignore the ``IOError: No egg-info directory found (...)`` error message.

 .. note::